shaumia22/shaumia22/README.md

 ## Hi! 👋

 Hi!
-I'm Shaumia Ranganathan, a versatile professional with a background in Project Management across diverse industries such as **AdTech**, **Environmental** and **Health & Safety**.
-With over 10 years of experience managing complex projects, I bringg a strong foundation in leadership, problem-solving and cross-functional collaboration.
+I'm Shaumia Ranganathan, a versatile professional with a background in business analysis and project management across diverse industries such as **AdTech**, **Environmental** and **Health & Safety**.
+With over 10 years of experience managing complex projects, I bring a strong foundation in leadership, problem-solving and cross-functional collaboration.

 Recently, I earned my Data Science certification and now channelling my passionn for data-driven decision-making into the field of Data Analytics.
 I thrive on discovering insights and patterns that empower businesses to make smarter, more informed decisions.

-### Skills
+### ⚡Skills
 * Data Analytics: Data cleaning, exploration and visualization
 * Tools & Technologies: Python (Pandas, NumPy, Matplotlib, Seaborn, Scikit-learn), SQL, Excel, Git Bash
 * Project Management: Agile methodologies, stakeholder communication, risk management, documentation, adaptability, organization & planning, Process Improvement